making sense of tax obligations

-If you oversee a trust and have not been required to file T3 trust income tax and information returns with the Canada Revenue Agency (CRA) in the past, you should be aware of the new federal reporting rules, which are intended to come into effect in 2021.
+If you oversee a trust and have not been required to file T3 trust income tax and information returns with the Canada Revenue Agency (CRA) in the past, you should be aware of new federal reporting rules, which became effective in 2023.

-The Government of Canada has proposed new legislation requiring trustees of certain trusts to file annual T3 returns with information disclosures.
-The proposed legislation will impact most Canadian-resident and deemed-resident trusts with taxation years ending on or after December 31, 2021.
+The Government of Canada has enacted new legislation requiring trustees of certain trusts to file annual T3 returns with information disclosures.
+The legislation will impact most Canadian-resident and deemed-resident trusts with taxation years ending after December 30, 2023.

-Under the current rules, certain trusts are exempt from filing T3 returns with the CRA.
-These include trusts that do not receive any income, do not dispose of assets, and do not distribute capital to beneficiaries.
-Examples include:
+Under old rules, certain trusts were exempt from filing T3 returns with the CRA.
+These included trusts that did not receive any income, did not dispose of assets, and did not distribute capital to beneficiaries.
+Examples included:

-• Trusts that hold personal-use real estate assets (e.g., cottage, vacation home); and
+• Trusts holding personal-use real estate assets (e.g., cottage, vacation home); and

-• Trusts that hold shares of a private company, where dividends are not received and the shares are not disposed of.
+• Trusts holding shares of a private company, where dividends were not received and the shares were not disposed of.
 These structures typically arise as part of estate freezes.

-The proposals come amid a growing focus globally on thwarting tax evasion.
-These new measures are designed to boost the transparency of trusts, among other financial structures.
+The new rules come amid a growing focus globally on thwarting tax evasion and are designed to boost the transparency of trusts, among other financial structures.

 What needs to be disclosed as part of the new trust reporting rules?

-The new rules require annual disclosure to the CRA, through the T3 return, of the following details pertaining to all settlors, trustees, beneficiaries, and other persons that can exert control over a trust:
+The new rules require annual disclosure to the CRA, through a schedule in the T3 return, of the following details pertaining to all settlors, trustees, beneficiaries, and other persons that can exert control over a trust:

 • Name